lifewjola/Power-BI-Dashboard-for-Sporton-Company/index.md

-# Power BI Dashboard - Sporton
+# Power BI Report - Sporton

 I built an end-to-end BI project for a sports and bikes company called Sporton!
 I made sure to include beautiful and easy-to-understand visualizations, clear insights, clickable buttons, and responsiveness.